Bukit Panjang MRT/LRT station: Downtown Line

 On 15 July 2008, when the station locations were revealed for Downtown line Stage 2 (DTL2), the DTL station for the Bukit Panjang area was initially called Petir as a working name.
 When questioned by the public if the station could be directly linked to Bukit Panjang LRT station instead, the Land Transport Authority (LTA) replied that there were technical constraints for the line to sharply turn towards the LRT station and back to Woodlands Road.
 Nevertheless, plans were made for connections between Petir DTL station and the Bukit Panjang LRT station.
 In the end, the station was located along Upper Bukit Timah Road and was not directly connected to the BPLRT.
 The DTL station name was eventually finalised as Bukit Panjang on 16 June 2009.

 Contract 912 for the design and construction of Petir station and its associated tunnels was awarded to Lum Chang Building Contractors Pte Ltd at approximately in June 2009.
 Construction was scheduled to commence in the second quarter of 2009 and targeted to complete by 2015.

 Excavation works for DTL2 caused a sinkhole on Woodlands Road on 16 March 2013.
 The sinkhole, which was reported to be as wide as one lane, was patched up soon after.
 Investigations revealed that the construction works destabilised the soil, rupturing an underground water pipe.
 The soil movement and the rupture of the pipe caused the sinkhole to open up.
 No motorists or pedestrians were injured in the incident.
 On 9 April 2014, a fire broke out at a construction site for the Downtown line in the early morning.
 No injuries were reported and the fire was put out in 30 minutes.
 Originally expected to open in 2016, the station opened on 27 December 2015 along with the other DTL Stage 2 stations, a few months ahead of schedule.

 Exit C began construction in 2014, significantly later than the rest of the station as only two entrances to the station were initially planned.
 A successful campaign by residents living in the Senja area to their local Members of Parliament (MPs) led to the approval of an additional exit by LTA.
 Originally slated to open in December 2016, it opened later on 9 February 2018, connecting the station to Bukit Panjang Road.
 The construction of the entrance faced challenges such as the presence of high rock levels during excavation and multiple utilities crossing over the construction shaft of the new entrance.
 More time was needed for manual mining works for the entrance, to prevent damage to vital utilities which cannot be diverted.

 Extension to Sungei Kadut

 An additional extension of the DTL to Sungei Kadut station from Bukit Panjang station was announced on 25 May 2019 by the LTA.
-The extension is expected to be completed by the mid-2030s.
+The extension is expected to be completed by 2035 with an additional unnamed intermediate station coded as DE1.